Holywell to Polly Joke

 The sandy soil along the coast is able to support plants more commonly seen on chalk downs such as cowslips, due to the sand being comprised of small fragments of shell (calcium carbonate).
 The majority of the soil in North Cornwall is acidic, particularly towards Bodmin Moor, so sand from the beaches was used extensively to improve the soil fertility for farming.

-22. Turn left onto the path and follow it alongside the houses to where it meets a track from the beach.
+22. Bear left to follow the path through the gap in the bushes and continue alongside the houses to where it meets a track from the beach.

 Several beaches in Cornwall have a large rockpool known locally as the "Horse Pool": at Trebarwith Strand it's the large pool ahead of the entrance onto the beach and at Holywell Bay it's in front of the cave just before the Holy Well cave.
 Treyarnon and Porthcothan also have pools known by this name.
 The name stems from when working horses were given a wash off and cool down on hot days.
 In the case of Trebarwith Strand, many of the horses were involved in hauling slate from nearby quarries or sand from the beach.